 Who benefits from police militarization and steroid-fueled hyper-aggression?
-Who benefits from indoctrinating cops in tactics and an “us-vs-them” gang mentality that alienates them from their community?
+Who benefits from indoctrinating cops in war-like tactics and an “us-vs-them” gang mentality that alienates them from their community?
 It sure as hell isn’t the cops.
 The deliberate creation of atrocity-inducing situations is a well-researched and well-worn means of orchestrating social control through division in prisons and on the battlefield.
 Why is the federal government using such techniques not only in domestic police training but in attempting to manipulate the public reaction to it?
 Is it paranoid to question whether they’re trying to create a dictatorship where everyone is too fearful to question orders, whether they’re cops or “civilians”?

 The federalization of the police is not happening in a vacuum.
 What we’re witnessing is the end game of the luciferians’ reaction to the 60’s rebellions, where for the first time domestic dissent became a serious impediment to conducting a bankster war.
 The 60’s were followed by policy papers from elite think tanks, such as “The Crisis of Democracy” by Brzezinski’s Trilateral Commission, where the prescription for maintaining control was outlined in the planned destruction of the US middle class, and the first high level feelers into china implemented those recommendations by paving the way for the mass exodus of US jobs. http://thoughtcrimeradio.net/2015/05/the-beginning-of-the-end-of-the-usa/